 My desire to teach arose from a wish to find something I can continue to do in my later years which is useful, and helps deepen my own practice.
 My previous careers were in the media (as a producer at Radio 4), a lawyer in London and Gloucestershire, and latterly working and volunteering across the South West on behalf of the voluntary sector.

-My training on the Master’s pathway in teaching Mindfulness at the Centre for Mindfulness Research and Practice at Bangor University has led me to being assessed as a competent mindfulness teacher on the Mindfulness-Based Interventions Teacher Assessment Criteria (MBI-TAC).
-I am listed with the UK Mindfulness Teachers Network.
+Trained on the Master’s pathway in teaching Mindfulness at the Centre for Mindfulness Research and Practice at Bangor University, I am listed with the UK Mindfulness Teachers Network.
 This network upholds quality standards in Mindfulness teaching, providing independent confirmation of continued adherence to good practice, including regular supervision, CPD and appropriate insurance.
 As well as running courses in the community, I lead courses for students at Bath University, am a trainer for Wiltshire Mind, and a trustee of The Mindfulness Network."